aragle/python-autotask-bot/README.md

 Kormochari is an automatic keyboard and mouse controlling system.

 ## Install this library
+Download and run <a href="https://github.com/aratheunseen/kormochari/blob/installer/kc-installer.bat" download>kormochari installer</a> file.

+or

+Follow this steps -

-Step-1: Download or clone this repository -
+| Step-1: Clone this repository -

     git clone https://github.com/aratheunseen/kormochari.git